Information Technology Specialist Area of Concentration within STEM Technology A.A.S. (Career)

 Program Learning Outcomes

-• Prepare a plan that addresses organizational needs.
+• Develop a plan that addresses organizational information technology needs.

 • Explain solutions that satisfy problem requirements.